exercism/javascript/exercises/concept/lucky-numbers/.docs/hints.md

 - First, you should cover the case that the value does not contain any characters.
   When writing the condition for that, make use of implicit conversion to boolean and the fact that `null`, `undefined` and empty string are all falsy.
 - Next, tackle the case that the input is not a number or `0`.
-  Use the explicit conversion to number you learned about in the introduction.
+  Use the explicit conversion to `Number` you learned about in the introduction.
   Then, you can once more rely on implicit conversion to boolean and the fact that `NaN` and `0` are falsy.
 - The logical [NOT operator][mdn-not] `!` might be helpful to formulate the conditions.